Universal-Connect-Project/ucw-app/README.md

 ### A note about `docker login`

-If you get an error stating anything like `failed to authorize`, or `failed to fetch oauth token`, or a `401 Unauthorized`, you may have logged-in previously with a docker login, and your auth has expired.
+If you get an error stating anything like `failed to authorize`, or `failed to fetch oauth token`, or a `401 Unauthorized`, you may have logged-in previously with a docker login (via cli), and your auth has expired.

 You do not need a docker login to pull the UCW docker images, but if you have stale tokens, docker will try to use them, thus resulting in the error.
 To fix this, you will need to run `docker logout` from your terminal, prior to running `docker compose up`

 ## Getting Started (in development)
-1. Clone the repo
+1. Clone the `ucw-app` repo
 1. Run `npm ci` from the root directory
 1. Run `cp ./.env.example ./.env`
 1. Run `cp ./apps/server/.env.example ./apps/server/.env`